AlmaLinux/raspberry-pi/README.md

 Full guide for AlmaLinux on Raspberry Pi is available here: https://wiki.almalinux.org/documentation/raspberry-pi

 ## Changelog

+### 2025-07-17
+- Support for Raspberry Pi 3B has been enhanced due to @FingerlessGlov3s 's substantial contributions

 ### 2025-06-24
 - Use auto_initramfs for XFS / LUKS